Sheng slang: Etymology and history

 The word "Sheng" is coined from the two languages that it is mainly derived from: Swahili and English.
 The "h" was included from the middle of "Swahili" because "Seng" would have sounded unusual.
 The term is first recorded in 1965.

 Originating in the early 1950s in the Eastlands area of Nairobi (variously described as a "slum", "ghetto" or "suburb"), Sheng is now heard among matatu drivers/touts across the region, and in the popular media.
 Most of the Sheng words are introduced in various communities and schools and given wide exposure by music artists who include them in their lyrics, hence the rapid growth.
-It can be assumed to be the first language of travel mugambi is shengmany Kenyans in urban areas.

 Like all slang, Sheng is mainly used by the youth and is part of popular culture in Kenya.
 It also evolves rapidly, as words are moved into and out of slang use.
-It found broad usage among hip hop artists such as Kalamashaka and G.rongi in the African Great Lakes region in the '90s, both mainstream and "underground" (whose music helped spread the language and contribute to rapid changes or shifts in Sheng vocabulary), as well as among virtually all university and secondary-school students.
+It found broad usage among hip-hop artists such as Kalamashaka and G.rongi in the African Great Lakes region in the '90s, both mainstream and "underground" (whose music helped spread the language and contribute to rapid changes or shifts in Sheng vocabulary), as well as among virtually all university and secondary-school students.

 Although the grammar, syntax, and much of the vocabulary are drawn from Swahili, Sheng borrows from the languages of some of the largest ethnic groups in Kenya, including Luhya, Gĩkũyũ, Luo and Kamba.
 Words are also borrowed from languages that are neither a local language nor English – such as the Sheng word morgen "morning" – a Sheng word used in some areas with a similar meaning in German.

 Sheng vocabulary can vary significantly within Kenya's various subdivisions and the larger African Great Lakes region, and even between neighbourhoods in Nairobi.
 Many youth living in the capital often use the argot as their everyday mode of communication rather than Swahili or English.

 Many Gen Z and Millennials easily adapt to other variants of Sheng like Shembeteng, Shengilo and Shengtezo.

+Shembeteng is a highly encrypted form of Sheng that originated in the suburbs of Eastlands such as Kayole.
+It was popularized in the early 2020s through music and social media.
+It involves adding the vowels mbata, mbete, mbiti, mboto and mbutu to already existing words.
+It's usually only used by youths.

 The use of social media platforms like TikTok have contributed to the growth of Sheng.